shaoyuhlq/HuangLinqing0228.github.io/_pages/about.md

 =====
 I am an Assistant Professor in School of Electronic Information and Electrical Engineering at Shanghai Jiao Tong University.

 I’m actively looking for a few undergrad students to work together.
-Please feel free to drop me an email with your CV if you are interested in my research!
+Please feel free to drop me an email with your CV if you have interests!

 News
 ======